sajidhamdard/learnjavascript/Interview Questions/interview-questions-hindi.md

 ### Where objects are stored ?
 Is object primitive type or non-primitive?
-In JavaScript, objects are stored in memory on the heap.
-Objects are non-primitive types, which means they are not directly stored in a variable, but rather as a reference to their location in memory.

-To explain it in Hinglish:
 JavaScript mein, objects memory mein heap par store hote hain.
 Objects non-primitive type hote hain, matlab ki wo variables mein seedhe store nahi hote, balki unki memory location ka reference variable mein store hota hai.